aminrj/aminrj.github.io/_posts/2026-04-03-ai-agents-security-course-article.md

 ---

-## Part 3: The Semantic Gap — Why Data Became Executable
+## Part 3: the semantic gap — why data became executable

 Before agents, LLMs had a semantic gap problem: they cannot reliably distinguish instructions from data.
 Tell an LLM "ignore previous instructions and do X" and a surprising number of models will comply.
 This was a nuisance in chatbot applications.